skybert/skybert.net/src/various/discoveries-2025.md

   alt="quote about AI ending up doing the interesting things and humans doing the chores" />

-For the record, I use AI every day, for resarch and code I don't care about the details (like tests and converting between different data formats), where I "just want to make it work".
+For the record, I use AI every day: For resarch and code where I don't care about the details (like tests and converting between different data formats).
+For the cases where I "just want to make it work".
 I've gotten extensive experience in using [GitHub Copilot CLI](https://github.com/features/copilot/cli/), developing three full apps from scratch with it, and using it to fix failing test cases.
-I've also have had AI completion configured in my editor for a couple of years already (I've turned it off, though).
+I've also have had AI completion configured in my editor for a couple of years already, it sure is fun in the beginning (I've turned it off, though).

 ## Thanks!